How to fix problems with a new build home

 To effectively conduct a snagging survey, start with a methodical examination of the property's exterior.
 This includes roofing, gutters, external doors, and windows.
 Ensure they are correctly installed and functioning as intended.

-Inside, scrutinize walls, floors, and ceilings for any cracks, uneven surfaces, or other signs of poor workmanship.
+Scrutinise walls, floors, and ceilings for any cracks, uneven surfaces, or other signs of poor workmanship.
 Pay close attention to fixtures and fittings such as light switches, sockets, and plumbing – they should operate smoothly and efficiently.
 Hiring a professional snagging inspector can be beneficial.

 Their expertise and impartiality can uncover hidden issues, providing a more comprehensive understanding of the property's condition.

-Post-survey actions: Compiling and prioritizing issues
+Post-survey actions: compiling and prioritising issues

 After completing the snagging survey, the next step is to compile a detailed list of all discovered issues.
-This list should be organized, prioritizing defects based on their impact on safety and livability.
+This list should be organised, prioritising defects based on their impact on safety and liveability.
 Minor defects like paint blemishes or loose fittings, while important, may be less urgent than structural problems or poor installation that could pose immediate risks.
-Share this prioritized list with the property developer, establishing a clear and mutual understanding of the issues that need addressing.
+Read more in detail about a snagging list.

 Engaging with your home warranty provider